 Connecting to Health Care During the COVID-19 Pandemic

 The FCC has implemented a number of initiatives to help keep Americans connected to critical health services during the COVID-19 pandemic.

 - COVID-19 Telehealth Program: The FCC established a $200 million COVID-19 Telehealth Program to help health care providers provide connected care services to patients at their homes or mobile locations in response to the pandemic.
 The program provided immediate support to eligible health care providers responding to the pandemic by fully funding their telecommunications services, information services, and a wide array of devices necessary to provide critical connected care services.
 Since the beginning of the program, the agency approved 539 funding applications in 47 states plus Washington, D.C. and Guam for a total of $200 million in funding—the amount of money provided by Congress in the CARES Act.
+On January 6, 2021 the FCC issued a request for comment on how to administer Round 2 of the program, which received an additional $249.95 million in support as part of the Consolidated Appropriations Act of 2021.
 To learn more and to view a list of approved applicants, visit fcc.gov/covid19telehealth.